 Khoo Kongsi is one of the most beautiful temples in the world situated outside the province of China.
-It is a huge Chinese clanhouse with magnificent ornamented architecture elaborating the existence of Chinese in Penang, Malaysia.
-This historic setting is situated in Cannon Square, George Town.
+It is a huge Chinese clan house with magnificent ornamented architecture elaborating the existence of Chinese in Penang, Malaysia.
+This historical setting is situated in Cannon Square, George Town.
 The temple owns its significance as a symbol of redefining clan's association in the present days.

 Sri Mahamariamman Temple:

-Wat Chaiyamangkalaram is a Thai Buddhist Temple, and well-known for its Reclining Buddha Temple.
-This stature is 33 metres in length and the 3rd largest of its own kind in the world.
+Wat Chaiyamangkalaram is a Thai Buddhist Temple and well-known for its Reclining Buddha Temple.
+This statue is 33 metres in length and the 3rd largest of its own kind in the world.
 The temple located in Pulau Tikus suburb of George Town, Penang, Malaysia, was built in 1845 on a piece of land donated by Queen Victoria to four women trustees.
 It is one of the two temples involved in the performance of Thai festivals such as Loy Krathong and Songkhran.